civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(5)** The Minister may disclose or publish any information respecting any certificate of registration, except personal information.

-  **(6)** Any registration number assigned, or certificate of registration issued, under this Act to a person who designs, manufactures, repairs, **requalifies** or equips a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods, that is valid on the day on which this section comes into force, is deemed to have been issued under subsection (2).
+  **(6)** Any registration number assigned, or certificate of registration issued, under this Act to a person who designs, manufactures, repairs, requalifies or equips a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods, that is valid on the day on which this section comes into force, is deemed to have been issued under subsection (2).

-> **Explanatory Note**:
-> New.

 ### Section 34

 Paragraphs 7.1(a) and (b) of the Act are replaced by the following:

-direct a person with an approved emergency response assistance plan to implement the plan, within a reasonable time as specified in the direction, in order to respond to an actual or anticipated release of dangerous goods to which the plan applies **and impose any terms and conditions related to the implementation of the plan that the Minister considers appropriate**; or
+direct a person with an approved emergency response assistance plan to implement the plan, within a reasonable time as specified in the direction, in order to respond to an actual or anticipated release of dangerous goods to which the plan applies and impose any terms and conditions related to the implementation of the plan that the Minister considers appropriate; or

-authorize **any** person with an approved emergency response assistance plan to implement the plan in order to respond to an actual or anticipated release of dangerous goods.
+authorize any person with an approved emergency response assistance plan to implement the plan in order to respond to an actual or anticipated release of dangerous goods.

-> **Explanatory Note**:
-> Relevant portion of section 7.1:
-> *Existing Text*:
-> > The Minister may, if the Minister believes that doing so is necessary for the protection of public safety,
-> > direct a person with an approved emergency response assistance plan to implement the plan, within a reasonable time as specified in the direction, in order to respond to an actual or anticipated release of dangerous goods to which the plan applies; or
-> > authorize a person with an approved emergency response assistance plan to implement the plan in order to respond to an actual or anticipated release of dangerous goods if the Minister does not know the identity of any person required under subsection 7(1) to have an emergency response assistance plan in respect of the release.

 ### Section 35